Which Vehicles Have the Best Warranty Coverage?

 Toyota

 Bumper-to-bumper coverage runs three years or 36,000 miles, while powertrain coverage lasts five years or 60,000 miles.
-Roadside assistance is covered for two years with no mileage cap.
+Roadside assistance is covered for two years with no mileage cap (three years with no cap for EVs).
 Hybrid-related components are covered for eight years or 100,000 miles, and hybrid batteries are covered for 10 years or 150,000 miles.
-The bZ4X EV includes roadside assistance for three years with no mileage cap, and its electric drive components and battery are covered for eight years or 100,000 miles with battery capacity retention of at least 70%.
+EV drive components and batteries are covered for eight years or 100,000 miles with battery capacity retention of at least 70%.

 Volkswagen

 VW provides four years or 50,000 miles of bumper-to-bumper and powertrain coverage, with three years or 36,000 miles of roadside assistance.
-The ID.4 EV’s coverage runs eight years or 100,000 miles of battery coverage.
+EV models have battery coverage for eight years or 100,000 miles.

 Volvo

 Bumper-to-bumper and powertrain coverage is for four years or 50,000 miles.
-Roadside assistance is covered for four years or unlimited mileage, plus unlimited free towing to a Volvo dealer.
+Roadside assistance is covered for four years with no mileage limit, plus unlimited free towing to a Volvo dealer.
 Hybrid and EV batteries are covered for eight years or 100,000 miles.

 - Making Sense of New-Car Warranties